-Deep brain stimulation (DBS) is an advanced medical treatment that uses implanted electrical impulses to control debilitating symptoms caused by a variety of movement and other neurologic disorders.
-We work with the neurologists in the Robert and John M. Bendheim Parkinson and Movement Disorders Center, to provide expert consultation and personalized treatment plans.
+Deep brain stimulation (DBS) is an advanced medical treatment that uses implanted electrical impulses to control debilitating symptoms caused by a variety of movement and other neurologic disorders, or by psychiatric disorders.
+We work with the neurologists, psychiatrists, epileptologists, rehabilitation and pain management physicians, and neuroscientists to provide expert consultation and personalized treatment plans.
 We have been using this minimally invasive procedure for more than a decade.

 “In the same way a heart can have a ‘bad’ rhythm that leads to cardiac disease, Parkinson’s patients have ‘bad’ rhythms of electricity in their brains,” says Brian H. Kopell, MD, Director of the Center for Neuromodulation.
-“If we insert electrical devices to regulate these electrical activities we can help with their symptoms,” he said.
+“If we insert electrical devices to regulate these electrical activities we can help with their symptoms.”

 Once we place the device, we program it to achieve maximum stimulation benefit.
 We program the length of the electrical pulse, the amplitude or voltage of the pulse, and the frequency (measured in hertz).
 We design a treatment plan specific to your situation, to optimize functionality and minimize side effects.

-- Have the last few notes from your neurologist or primary care physician faxed to our office at 212-410-0603.
+- Have the last few notes from your neurologist, psychiatrist, or primary care physician faxed to our office at 212-523-8342.

-- After we have reviewed your records, we will call to set up an appointment with one of our movement disorder neurologists for further assessment.
+- After we have reviewed your records, we will call to set up an appointment with one of our movement disorder neurologists or psychiatrists for further assessment.

-- If our movement disorder neurologist determines that you might be a candidate, we will schedule standardized clinical testing with the neurologist and cognitive testing with one of our neuropsychologists.
+- If our movement disorder neurologist or psychiatrist determines that you might be a candidate, we will schedule standardized clinical testing with the neurologist or psychologist and cognitive testing with one of our neuropsychologists.

-- If we determine that you are, in fact, a good candidate for DBS, we will schedule time for you to see your neurosurgeon and other members of the team to discuss DBS and whether it is right for you.
+- If we determine that you are a good candidate for DBS, we will schedule time for you to see your neurosurgeon and other members of the team to discuss DBS and whether it is right for you.

 - Once you are determined to be a surgical DBS candidate, we will set a date for surgery and pre-surgical follow-up with Dr. Kopell.

-If you have more medically or financially related questions, please call our offices at 212-241-3835 or 212-241-0050.
+If you have more medically or financially related questions, please call our offices at 212-523-8340.
 We will be happy to direct you in any way possible.
 We can help you with questions such as: